opensupporter/osdi-docs/resource-template.md

 _[Back to top...](#)_

-### Resource-Specific Fields
+### Example Resource Fields

-A list of fields specific to the resource.
+A list of fields specific to the Example Resource.

 |Name          |Type      |Description
 |-----------    |-----------|--------------